-The Linear Infrastructure Services Division of the Growth and Infrastructure Department is responsible for the maintenance of roads in accordance with City policies which are based on the Minimum Maintenance Standards for Municipal Highways (MMS) which are established by Ontario Regulation 239/02.
+The Linear Infrastructure Services Division of the Growth and Infrastructure Department is responsible for the maintenance of roads in accordance with City policies which are based on Minimum Maintenance Standards for Municipal Highways (MMS).
 These standards stipulate minimum levels of service for maintenance activities such as snow plowing, salting and sanding of roads and sidewalks, snow removal and pothole repairs that collectively accounted for 72.5% of the actual expenditures to date for winter maintenance in 2019.
 The balance was for ditching, cleanup, supervision and other activities.